ConorJS/LearningReactTS/README.md

-# LearningReact
+# LearningReactTS
-A basic React application
+A basic React application, converted into React TypeScript.